-Posted at 10:29h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 10:29h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 2 Comments

 The detailed solution to Saturday’s Pattern Puzzle.
 Using a Studio Faro Knit Block I trace out the front and back blocks with side seams facing each other with a minimum 6cm gap.
 Also, trace out the knit sleeve that belongs to the block.
 Following are the details of the pattern plan.

 - Trace your knit block (two-way stretch) and mark in the neckline and the width of the folded band.